-Here's a gruesome quartet of homemade papier-mache gremlins that would be sure to liven up any creative youngster's Halloween.
+Here's a gruesome quartet of homemade Halloween masks.
+These papier-mache gremlins would liven up any creative youngster's All Hallow's Eve.

 To make the masks we needed to buy some medium-size pear-shaped balloons, wallpaper paste, white glue, masking tape, and paint.
 (We already had lots of newspapers.)
 You can make your own scary or funny face, too!
 Here's how.

 Tear up lots of newspaper into long strips about half an inch wide.
 Next, blow up a balloon until it's a little bit larger than your own head.

 Work up a batch of wallpaper paste by mixing two parts powder to ten parts water.
 Then pull the strips, one at a time, through the paste and stick them to the inflated balloon.
 Keep adding layers to the balloon until the papier-mache is about five strips thick, but be sure to leave a small, uncovered opening at the bottom.
 Hang the strip-covered balloon from the bottom to dry until the covering gets very hard.